 search path, MATLAB returns the full path to the file.

 To determine whether a file or folder is on the search path, use the Current Folder browser.
 Files and folders not on the path are dimmed.
-To ensure the Current Folder browser is set to indicate whether a file or folder in on the search path, right-click any file or folder, and select the Indicate Files Not on Path option.
+To ensure that the Current Folder browser is set to indicate whether a file or folder in on the search path, right-click any file or folder, and select the Indicate Files Not on Path option.

 Hover the pointer over any dimmed file or folder in the Current Folder browser to find out why it is dimmed.
 A tooltip opens with an explanation.
 Frequently, the tooltip indicates that the file or folder is not on the MATLAB path.
 If a tooltip does not appear, it may be disabled.
 To enable it, go the Home tab and in the Environment section, click Preferences.
 Then, select MATLAB > Current Folder.
 Select Show tooltip explaining why files are inaccessible to display the tooltip.